Skip to content

 The architecture requires three coordinated layers, though most teams shouldn't build this themselves:

-Specification Layer: OpenAPI v3.1.1 and AsyncAPI contracts provide machine-readable definitions of what services should do.
+• Specification layer: OpenAPI v3.1.1 and AsyncAPI contracts provide machine-readable definitions of what services should do.
 JSON Schema validation ensures type safety across service boundaries.
+In Intent, these contracts become living specs that auto-update as agents complete implementation tasks.

-Agent Coordination Layer: Production frameworks like CrewAI coordinate specialized agents with distinct responsibilities.
+• Agent coordination layer: Production frameworks like CrewAI coordinate specialized agents with distinct responsibilities.
 Planners decompose requirements, coders implement functions, reviewers validate against specifications, and testers generate comprehensive test suites.
+In Intent, the Coordinator agent decomposes specifications into parallel tasks, assigns them to Implementor agents with distinct responsibilities, and routes completed work through the Verifier for spec compliance checks.
+Each agent operates in an isolated git worktree to prevent conflicts during parallel execution.

-Amazon Kiro's bidirectional approach shows how specifications and code can stay synchronized: developers can update code and request specification changes, or update specs to trigger implementation tasks.
+Amazon Kiro's bidirectional approach demonstrates the broader industry recognition that specifications and code must stay synchronized.
+Developers can update code and request specification changes, or update specs to trigger implementation tasks.
 This prevents the drift that makes specifications useless over time.
+Intent extends this principle with multi-agent orchestration: rather than relying on a single agent, Intent’s Coordinator distributes spec changes across parallel Implementors while the Verifier validates consistency.

 Implementation Strategy for Engineering Teams